3ratic/Deadware/README.md

 # Deadware
-Deadware is a RAT disguised as a Selfbot.
+Deadware is a RAT disguised as a fully functioning Selfbot.
 It uses a Discord server and bot as a C&C while the `deadcord.py` being the payload.
 The command prefix for the bot is `d!` and for the selfbot it is `.`

 Deadware will consantly be updated as the project is a work in progress.
 Updates are to be released at least once every 2 weeks.
 If there is any bugs, please let me know so I can make a fix.